Strumenta/kolasu-languageserver-library/README.md

 Given a Kolasu parser, create a language server that communicates with lsp compliant code editors.
 Essentially providing editors for the language.

+## Structure of the project

+This repository contains four projects:

+1. `library` contains the code to create a language server and respond to lsp requests.
+Also contains helpers to test language server.
+These are published as JARs to Github packages.
+2. `plugin` contains the code of a gradle plugin that takes care of adding all the dependencies and adds two tasks: One to create the vscode extension and another to launch it as development extension in an editor.
+3. `examples/entity` is a toy example that uses the language server in its default configuration.
+Thanks to some conventions, a single line is enough to configure the language server in this case.
+4. `examples/rpg` uses Strumenta's RPG parser and this library to create an editor for RPG files.
+It supports go to definition and references requests thanks to its symbol resolution module.

+## How to use

+The easiest way to use this library is to:

+1. add this repository to the sources where gradle looks for plugins
+2. add the `com.strumenta.kolasu.language-server-plugin` version `0.0.0` to the list of gradle plugins
+3. optionally configure the language server by adding a gradle extension called `languageServer`
+4. run the `createVscodeExtension` gradle task
+5. run the `launchVscodeExtension` gradle task

 ### Initialization

 | Client                                | Server                                    | Notes                                                                        |